ykang/gratis/README.md

 Acknowledgements
 ----------------
-Feng Li and Yanfei Kang's research were supported by the National Natural Science Foundation of China
+Feng Li and Yanfei Kang are supported by the
+National Natural Science Foundation of China
 (No. 11501587 and No. 11701022 respectively).
+Rob J Hyndman is supported by the Australian Centre of Excellence in Mathematical and Statistical Frontiers.